sideprotocol/atomic-swap-solidity/spec/README.md

 #### Counter offer

-1. The maker can select a bid to provide a new `Desired Taker Token` for the bidder.
+1. The maker has the option to offer a new Desired Taker Token to the bidder.
-2. Only the bidder can accept this special offer.
+2. Only the bidder has the privilege to accept this unique offer.
-3. An order can only have at most one Counter offer.
+3. An order can feature a maximum of one counteroffer.
-4. The new `Desired Taker Token` and `bider` stores on the atomic swap order.
+4. The new Desired Taker Token and the bidder's address are stored in the atomic swap order.

 ### Order Data struct and types